 Aircraft designers want to aim for Positive Dynamic Stability on every axis.

-Most simple airplanes have characteristics of both Positive Static and Positive Dynamic Stability – This makes them easy to control.
+Most simple airplanes have characteristics of both Positive Static and Positive Dynamic Stability – Which makes them easy to control.

-Most helicopters have characteristics of Neutral Static Stability and Negative Dynamic Stability – This makes them very difficult to control.
+Most helicopters have characteristics of Neutral Static Stability and Negative Dynamic Stability – Which makes them very difficult to control.

 Because a helicopter gets its lift by rotating its airfoils it creates a whole plethora of design challenges and its instability is just one of them.
 The limitations of physics dictate how much the designers can manipulate the stability characteristics and still get the aircraft to fly.
 They are much more restricted compared to airplane designers.